Risks and exit strategies

 - how lease length and residuals affect risk,

-- how bad outcomes can get with worked examples
+- how bad outcomes can get with worked examples, and

 This section is not an exhaustive list of all caveats of novated lease; other potential caveats are discussed in "Is a novated lease right for me" article.